Miccighel/Readersourcing-2.0-RS_Server/docs/migration/domain-fidelity.md

 The migration uses these references without treating them as interchangeable:

-1. The behavior of the current RS_Server implementation.
+1. The behavior of the RS_Server implementation.
 2. The `GROUND_TRUTH_2` event sequence in `db/seeds.rb`.
 3. Soprano and Mizzaro, *Crowdsourcing Peer Review: As We May Do*, DOI `10.1007/978-3-030-11226-4_21`.
 4. de Alfaro and Faella, *TrueReview: A Platform for Post-Publication Peer Review*, arXiv `1608.07878`.
-5. The more recent `Readersourcing_OO` Python implementation used for the 2025 simulations.
+5. The `Readersourcing_OO` Python implementation used for the 2025 simulations.

-RS_Server currently implements users/readers, publications, and ratings.
-The separate author entity found in the papers and in `Readersourcing_OO` is a domain extension, not part of this framework migration.
+RS_Server implements users/readers, publications, and ratings.
+The separate author entity found in the papers and in `Readersourcing_OO` is a domain extension outside this contract.

-## Known numerical difference
+## Numerical tolerance

-Ruby 2.6 loses a few decimal digits when database-like `BigDecimal` values are combined with the `Float` returned by `Rating#normalize_score`.
-Ruby 3.4 agrees with the current Python implementation to floating-point precision.
+Database-like `BigDecimal` values are combined with the `Float` returned by `Rating#normalize_score`.
+The final decimal digits can therefore depend on the runtime's numeric conversions.

-The characterization suite therefore uses the current Python/Ruby 3.4 values as the canonical snapshot and a `2e-9` tolerance that also accepts the legacy Ruby 2.6 runtime.
+The characterization suite uses the Python/Ruby 3.4 values as its canonical snapshot and applies a `2e-9` tolerance.
 A larger drift is considered a domain change.

-## Known semantic question
+## TRM semantic question

-The current TRM implementation computes its logistic function as:
+The TRM implementation computes its logistic function as:

 ```ruby
 1 / 1 + Math.exp(-1 * (value - 0.5))
 ```

-This is preserved by the characterization snapshot during the Rails migration.
-Its relationship with the sigmoidal function described by TrueReview must be reviewed separately, with an explicit domain decision and a separate commit.
+This expression is part of the characterization snapshot.
+Its relationship with the sigmoidal function described by TrueReview requires an explicit, separate domain decision.